elrondurpg/urpg-deployment/README.md

 	source urpg_db.sql
 ```
 11. Obtain a copy of the contents of the live Wordpress site.
-	a.
-On the live URPG host, log into Wordpress and navigate to the following page: https://pokemonurpg.com/wp/wp-admin/export.php
+	- On the live URPG host, log into Wordpress and navigate to the following page: https://pokemonurpg.com/wp/wp-admin/export.php
-	b.
-Click **Download Export File**
+	- Click **Download Export File**
 12. Import the contents of the Wordpress site to the new host.
-	a.
-On the new URPG host, log into Wordpress and navigate to the following page: https://<your domain here>/wp-admin/import.php
+	- On the new URPG host, log into Wordpress and navigate to the following page: https://<your domain here>/wp-admin/import.php
-	b.
-Click **Install Now** under **Wordpress**
+	- Click **Install Now** under **Wordpress**
-	c.
-Click **Run Importer**
+	- Click **Run Importer**
-	d.
-Click **Choose file** and browse to the file you exported from the live site
+	- Click **Choose file** and browse to the file you exported from the live site
-	e.
-Click **Upload file and import**
+	- Click **Upload file and import**
-	f.
-Click **Submit**
+	- Click **Submit**
-	g.
-Go to **Posts** and delete any dummy posts that were included with the Wordpress installation.
+	- Go to **Posts** and delete any dummy posts that were included with the Wordpress installation.

 \* You can add tags to the end of the ansible-playbook command in order to run one or more roles in isolation.
 See `plays/deploy.yml` for a list of tags that correspond to each role.